ryawr/agentic-ai-auditor/README.md

   * **Dynamic On-the-Go Ingestion:** Users can upload and query any custom regulatory PDF file on the fly.
 The application will automatically process the document and generate a **temporary vector database** specifically for that session's RAG workflow.
 * **High-Speed Inference:** Generates precise compliance policy answers in real-time.
 * **Interactive Web Interface:** Provides a streamlined, user-friendly dashboard for uploading documents and extracting policies.

 ---

-## 🛠️ Architecture & Tech Stack

-This project utilizes a modern AI stack tailored for speed and accuracy in agentic workflows:

-* **[Unstructured](https://unstructured.io/):** Handles the heavy lifting of document ingestion.
-It is used for intelligent PDF parsing, partitioning, and chunking of unstructured regulatory text into optimal segments for embedding.
-* **[Chroma DB](https://www.trychroma.com/):** Acts as the core vector database.
-It locally stores the vector embeddings generated from the document chunks, allowing for fast, persistent (for NIST AI RMF), and temporary (for custom uploads) similarity search.
-* **[Groq API](https://groq.com/):** Powers the Large Language Model (LLM) inference.
-By utilizing Groq's LPU (Language Processing Unit) inference engine, the application achieves lightning-fast reasoning and response generation based on the retrieved context.
-* **[Streamlit](https://streamlit.io/):** Serves as the frontend framework, delivering an interactive and responsive web application deployed via the cloud.

----